 For occasions of candidate PDSCH receptions corresponding to rows of associated with a same value of , where , the UE does not expect to receive more than one PDSCH in a same slot.

+For occasions of candidate PDSCH receptions corresponding to rows of associated with a same value of , where , if an SPS PDSCH release corresponds to any of the occasions, the UE does not expect to receive any unicast PDSCH in a same slot.

 <omitted>